wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

 * Project Pacific -- Renamed the integration from Project Pacific Integration to vSphere with Tanzu Integration.
 * VMware Cloud PKS -- Removed the VMware Cloud PKS integration.
-* OpenTelemetry --  Updated the steps for configuring the application to send trace data to VMware Aria Operations for Applications using the trace exporter.
+* OpenTelemetry --  Updated the steps for configuring the application to send trace data to Tanzu Observability using the trace exporter.
 * Operations for Applications Usage -- Added new charts to **Proxies Overview** section in the **Operations for Applications Service and Proxy Data** dashboard to show **Spans Sampled By Policies**.
 * Azure AD -- Added steps to configure Azure AD using Self-Service SAML.
 * Data Platforms -- Added a new dashboard  **Data Platform Blueprint2 - Kafka-Spark-Elasticsearch**.